cdouglass/inklers/README.md

 https://backstrapweaving.wordpress.com/tutorials/

 ##To run:
 * Install a Rust nightly build from http://www.rust-lang.org/install.html.
-Due to use of unstable features in a dependency, this won't compile if your Rust install is a beta version.
+Due to use of unstable features in a dependency, this won't compile on beta.
 * Clone this repository and navigate into it.
 * Usage: ```cargo run [filename]```, where ```filename``` is an optional argument that should be the name of a previously saved pattern file.